Bharghvi/movies_api_reactjs/README.md

-# movies_api_reactjs
+# Single_page App for movies update

+This is a website on Latest movies and trending TV shows.
-This is an app on latest movies, tv shows trending.
-It updates the information using API from THE MOVIE DB.
+It updates/provides the information using API of imdb.
 It uses interaction among various react components to create the webpage having dynamic information taken from api.

+Implementation of
+* Smart and Dumb Components
+* Using Components in one another
+* API calls using fetch()